cap-java/cds-feature-attachments/doc/Design.md

 In the `services` method the `AttachmentService` is registered and in the `eventHandlers` method the `DraftService` and `ApplicationService` handlers are registered.

+The class `Registration` which implements this configuration is referenced in the `META-INF/services` folder in file `com.sap.cds.services.runtime.CdsRuntimeConfiguration` to make it visible for the CAP Java runtime.

 ### Handler

 The following packages are the main packages for the handler implementation in package `handler`: